KUNAL-MAURYA1470/genai-gcp-infra/README.md

 ### See it work!

-Now it's time to test our wiring:
+Now it's time to test :

 ```sh
 curl -i <EXTERNAL_IP>